Europe's Digital Passport Will Make Shein's Secrecy

 “In the EU, illegal products are prohibited, whether they are on a store shelf or on an online marketplace.” — European Commission [Retail Insight]

 The regulation doesn’t single out Shein by name, but the fit is unmistakable.
-A ban on disposing of unsold clothing takes effect for large companies from July 19, 2026, with medium-sized businesses following by 2030 [Retail Insight].
+A ban on disposing of unsold clothing takes effect for large companies from July 19, 2026, with medium-sized businesses following by 2030 [Gigazine].
 Brands that once quietly discarded overproduction face real accountability.
 Research suggests 22-43% of clothing returned online ends up discarded [Gigazine].

 What the Digital Passport Actually Reveals